SMinabe/ai_ichthyolith-1/readme.md

 ## Todo
 1. Confirmation of operation
+2. share Dataset on google drive
-2. submit paper to *Computers & Geosciences*
+3. submit paper to *Computers & Geosciences*
-3. share preprint on EarthArXiv
+4. share preprint on EarthArXiv
-4. add some images for example
+5. add some images for example
-5. translate Japanese comments to English.
+6. translate Japanese comments to English.